On involutions of minuscule Kirillov algebras induced by real structures: Introduction

 where $w_0$ is the longest element of the Weyl group.
 Moreover, this quantity is nonzero if and only if $\lambda$ is fixed by a quasi-compact real structure inner to $\sigma$. \end{thm}

 An analogous analysis is possible for involutions induced by non-split inner classes, although the action on $\Kir^\lambda(\g)$ can be more complicated than $(-1)^{\deg}$.
-Moreover, as indicated above, the work in this paper should generalise substantially, with arbitrary big algebras in place of minuscule Kirillov algebras.
-In particular, we expect Theorem \ref{thm:fixed_point_count} to generalise to arbitrary dominant integral weights, thereby recovering results in \cite{Stembridge1996_canonical}.
-A similar description in this generality has recently been obtained for twining in \cite{Zveryk2024_dynkin}.
+Moreover, we expect this work to be closely related to Hausel's \emph{big algebras} \cite{Hausel2024_avatars} (see also Section \ref{sec:background}).
+These are maximal commutative subalgebras of Kirillov algebras, so they coincide with their ambient Kirillov algebras in the minuscule case treated here, and we expect our results to generalise to all big algebras.
+In fact, a description of coinvariants similar to Theorem \ref{thm:main} in that generality has recently been obtained for so-called Dynkin automorphisms in \cite{Zveryk2024_dynkin}.
+Theorem \ref{thm:fixed_point_count} should in this way generalise to arbitrary dominant integral weights, thereby recovering results in \cite{Stembridge1996_canonical}.

 This paper is structured as follows.
-In \S \ref{sec:background} we review the relevant background on equivariant cohomology and Kirillov algebras and define the coinvariant rings used here. \S \ref{sec:real_str} reviews real structures and describes the induced actions on partial flag varieties and Kirillov algebras.
-This is then translated to rings of invariant polynomials, which are further discussed in \S \ref{sec:invrings_and_qcrs}.
+In Section \ref{sec:background} we review the relevant background on equivariant cohomology and Kirillov algebras and define the coinvariant rings used here.
+Section \ref{sec:real_str} reviews real structures and describes the induced actions on partial flag varieties and Kirillov algebras.
+This is then translated to rings of invariant polynomials, which are further discussed in Section \ref{sec:invrings_and_qcrs}.
 That section also contains a discussion of quasi-compactness.
-The proof of Theorem \ref{thm:main} is given in Section \ref{sec:main_proof}, and Theorem \ref{thm:degeneracy} is deduced from it in \S \ref{sec:ff}.
-In \S \ref{sec:weight_action} we describe how our involutions relate to involutions on weights and derive Theorem \ref{thm:fixed_point_count}.
-Finally, \S \ref{sec:outlook} briefly discusses the aforementioned generalisations to big algebras and arbitrary weights, as well as a connection to the theory of Higgs bundles.
+The proof of Theorem \ref{thm:main} is given in Section \ref{sec:main_proof}, and Theorem \ref{thm:degeneracy} is deduced from it in Section \ref{sec:ff}.
+In Section \ref{sec:weight_action} we describe how our involutions relate to involutions on weights and derive Theorem \ref{thm:fixed_point_count}.
+Finally, Section \ref{sec:outlook} briefly discusses the aforementioned generalisations to big algebras and arbitrary weights, as well as a connection to the theory of Higgs bundles.
 Appendix \ref{sec:uniqueness_and_tables} discusses in which sense the real structure appearing in Theorem \ref{thm:main} is unique, and lists the real structures in tables.

 \addtocontents{toc}{\SkipTocEntry}